-All You Need to Know About Artificial Neural Network in Machine Learning
+All You Need to Know About ANN Machine Learning

 Classification of handwritten digits, speech recognition, and forecasting stock prices are a few prominent examples of successful neural network applications.

-In 1943, American neurophysiologist and cybernetician Warren S. McCulloch created the first conceptual model of an ANN, according to which, a neuron is referred to as “a logical calculus of the ideas immanent in nervous activity.”
-Basically, it’s a single cell in a network of cells that receives an input, processes it, and generates an output.
+In 1943, American neurophysiologist and cybernetician Warren S. McCulloch (the man who invented artificial neural networks) created the first conceptual model of an an artificial neural network, according to which, a neuron is referred to as "a logical calculus of the ideas immanent in nervous activity."
+Basically, it's a single cell in a network of cells that receives an input, processes it, and generates an output.

-An ANN is made up of an input layer, several hidden layers, and an output layer.
+An artificial neural network (ANN) is made up of an input layer, several hidden layers, and an output layer which together make up the basic structure of the neural network.
 Every node in one layer is linked to every node in the following layer.
 Any given node processes the weighted sum of its inputs using a nonlinear activation function.
-This is the node’s output, which becomes the input of another node in the next layer.
+This is the node's output, which becomes the input of another node in the next layer.

-The signal flows from left to right, and the final output is computed by repeating this procedure for each node.
+The signal flows from left to right, and the final output is computed by repeating this procedure for each node, completing the neural network structure.
 Learning the weights associated with all the edges is what training this deep neural network entails.

 Figure 2 depicts a typical artificial neuron as well as the modeling of a multilayered neural network.
 In this figure, the signal flow from inputs x1,...,xn is considered unidirectional, as indicated by arrows, as is the signal flow from a neuron's output (O).

 An Artificial Neural Network (ANN) neuron.
 Source: http://scientiairanica.sharif.edu/article_4520_0ed0cd925b330c8798c33c951127b09e.pdf